 App Clips are mini versions of apps that focus on a core set of actions that you may need to perform at the moment of use.
 As an example, let's say a parking meter will let you add money to it via an app on your iPhone.
 Instead of making you install the full app, an App Clip will instantly bring up the payment screen, and you can use Apple Pay to finish.
 App Clips are removed from your device after 30 days.

-Aside from the two static collections discussed above, other categories that you may see in your App Library include Creativity, Education, Entertainment, Games, Health & Fitness, Lifestyle, Productivity, Reference & Reading, Social, Utilities, and Other.
+Aside from the two static collections discussed above, other categories that you may see in your App Library include Creativity, Education, Entertainment, Games, Health & Fitness, Information & Reading, Productivity & Finance, Shopping & Food, Social, Travel, Utilities, and Other.
 If you enjoy using beta versions of apps via the TestFlight app, that will have its own collection here as well.

 All of these categories can appear further up or farther down the App Library since they're based on your overall app usage.
 And the apps within each will also rotate based on your activity.